Black pastors say Charlie Kirk is not a martyr, while decrying racism and political violence

 Patrick L. Wooden Sr., a pastor in Raleigh, North Carolina, celebrated Kirk for his promotion of conservative Christian values.
 He believes that liberal policies promoting diversity, equity and inclusion have left behind working class Black Americans in favor of other groups.
 He also agreed with Kirk's statements against transgender individuals and others in the LGBTQ+ community.

 “I pray that our country has not degenerated to the point that if you cannot overcome someone's point of view, someone's stated position ...
-I hope the response isn't that you shoot them with a gun,” said Wooden, who pastors the Upper Room Church of God in Christ and is an ordained bishop in the predominantly African American Pentecostal denomination.
+I hope the response isn't that you shoot them with a gun,” said Wooden, an ordained bishop in the predominantly African American Pentecostal denomination.

 AP writers Luis Andres Henao in New York and Peter Smith in Pittsburgh, Pennsylvania, contributed.